nefff1/moth_trends_Reser_CH/README.md

 The following Stan code files are included in the folder *Stan_Code*.
 All code is adapted from models built through 'brms' (Bürkner et al. 2022):

+-   **Stan_hg_spline_s1_r1.stan**: Stan model code of a regression model with 1 smoothing term, 1 random term and a hurdle gamma distribution.

 -   **Stan_hg_spline_s1_r4.stan**: Stan model code of a regression model with 1 smoothing term, 4 random terms and a hurdle gamma distribution.

+-   **Stan_hg_spline_s1p1_r1.stan**: Stan model code of a regression model with 1 smoothing term, an additional smoothing term with restricted frame (hours active), 1 random term and a hurdle gamma distribution.

 -   **Stan_hg_spline_s1p1_r4.stan**: Stan model code of a regression model with 1 smoothing term, an additional smoothing term with restricted frame (hours active), 4 random terms and a hurdle gamma distribution.

+-   **Stan_nb_spline_s1_r1.stan**: Stan model code of a regression model with 1 smoothing term, 1 random term and a zero-inflated negative binomial distribution.

 -   **Stan_nb_spline_s1_r4.stan**: Stan model code of a regression model with 1 smoothing term, 4 random terms and a zero-inflated negative binomial distribution.

+-   **Stan_nb_spline_s1p1_r1.stan**: Stan model code of a regression model with 1 smoothing term, an additional smoothing term with restricted frame (hours active), 1 random term and a zero-inflated negative binomial distribution.

 -   **Stan_nb_spline_s1p1_r4.stan**: Stan model code of a regression model with 1 smoothing term, an additional smoothing term with restricted frame (hours active), 4 random terms and a zero-inflated negative binomial distribution.